Why can't I find you on DAB?

 Why isn’t Boom in stereo on DAB?

-That would double the cost for us, sadly - and most listening is actually in mono.
+That would reduce the audio quality or double the cost for us, sadly - and most listening is actually in mono.
 If you do want stereo, check out our online feed.
 It's also much better quality.
 Half our listening these days is online.

 Why can't I get Boom Rock on DAB?